Organizing for love, dignity, and liberation

 Where We Organize

 We are the largest grassroots, global faith-based organizing network.
-The nonpartisan organization works with 1,000 congregations in more than 200 cities and towns through its 46 local and state federations as well as in Haiti, Central America, Africa, and Northern Europe.
+The nonpartisan organization works with 1,000 congregations in more than 200 cities and towns through its 46 local and state federations as well as in Haiti, Central America, Africa, and Eastern Europe.

 Browse federations or enter your ZIP to search.